dtcenter/METplus/docs/Users_Guide/glossary.rst

    MODEL
      Specify the model name.
 This is the model name listed in the MET .stat files.

-     | *Used by:*  EnsembleStat, GridStat, PointStat, PCPCombine, TCPairs, GridDiag, TCRMW
+     | *Used by:*  EnsembleStat, GridStat, PointStat, PCPCombine, TCPairs, GridDiag, TCRMW, PairStat

    MODEL_LIST
      List of the specified the model names.